 Take a look around your home and search for space that isn’t being used to its maximum potential—yet.
 Are there spaces where you could slot in a desk or a shelf?
 Is there unused space in the kitchen by the back door where you could keep an eye on the kids playing outback, or on dinner while you still get that important report finished?
 You might even be able to tuck a mini office onto your landing.
 Walkthrough some of these other spaces you might be able to re-purpose into a home office area for you and your family:

 You can even consider custom-made office items like hide-away desks and shelves that are easy to slide out of sight or close up when not in use.

 Photo Courtesy of Patrick Parker Realty

 If you’ve got a room in your home that really isn’t doing much but gathering dust or boxes, this could be the space you need to create your home office.
-We recently did another blog on designing flexible rooms that covers this exact topic and provides some ideas for rooms like this.
+We've written another blog article on designing flexible rooms that cover this exact topic and provides some ideas for rooms like this.
 So, if you do have a room that’s sort of extra at the moment, start there.
 It’s almost like a blank slate, so consider remodeling it as a multi-purpose space that can serve as an office, library and spare guest room with tuck-away furniture, multipurpose shelving and new wiring—whatever helps you get the job done.

 If you don’t have an entire room to work with, you still probably have areas where space is not being used efficiently, as mentioned above.
 For example, a nook might be the perfect place to slip in a slimline desk or custom shelving with a comfy chair.
 Or, if you have a bay window, you can have a custom-made desk, shelving and wiring added to take advantage of that space and make it work for you without overlapping into the rest of the room.